• Skip to content

 This recipe will not work in a 6 inch cake pan because it’ll be too hard to remove.
 If you have no other options you probably could, but it may not look pretty when serving.

 Don’t have a 6 inch pan?
-You can bake small batch mini cheesecakes in a muffin pan or small batch cheesecake bars in a loaf pan.
+You can bake mini cheesecakes or no bake mini cheesecakes in a muffin pan or small batch cheesecake bars in a loaf pan.

 How many does a 6 inch cheesecake feed?